creme332/creamy-notes/_posts/2022-07-07-criss-cross-multiplication.md

 ## Why use the Criss-Cross algorithm

-✅ Much simpler to use with pen and paper than the Karatsuba algorithm and the grade-school algorithm.
+> Much simpler to use with pen and paper than the Karatsuba algorithm and the grade-school algorithm.
+{: .prompt-tip }

-✅ Can be used for mental calculations.
+> Can be used for mental calculations.
+{: .prompt-tip }

-✅The risk of integer overflow is small as it carries out the sum of single-digit products.
+> The risk of integer overflow is small as it carries out the sum of single-digit products.
+{: .prompt-tip }

 ## Why not use the Criss-Cross algorithm

-❌ Not suitable for multiplying numbers tending to infinity.
+> Not suitable for multiplying numbers tending to infinity.
+{: .prompt-danger }